-FUND means the Investment Funds Sourcebook published by the FCA as part of their Handbook made under the Act as it may be amended, or replaced, from time to time.
+FUND means the Investment Funds Sourcebook published by the FCA as part of the FCA Handbook of rules as it may be amended, or replaced, from time to time.

 Fund Accountant means the person who provides fund accounting services, being Northern Trust Global Services SE (UK branch) and its successor or successors as fund accountant.